 In this context, asymmetry means that the basic amount of traffic may differ between the uplink and the downlink direction.
 As a possible consequence, the amount of resources needed for the downlink may differ from that of the uplink.
 Estimates for a mix of traffic are described in Report ITU-R M.2023, Report ITU-R M.2078 and Recommendation ITU-R M.1822.
 Suitable techniques to support asymmetric traffic are described in Report ITU-R M.2038.

 It is noted that traffic asymmetry can be accommodated by a variety of techniques including flexible timeslot allocation, different modulation formats, and different coding schemes for the uplink and downlink.
-With equal FDD pairing for uplink and downlink, or TDD, varying degrees of traffic asymmetry can be accommodated.
+With equal FDD pairing for uplink and downlink, downlink-only paired with an external FDD uplink, or TDD, varying degrees of traffic asymmetry can be accommodated.

 Segmentation of the spectrum